 If the funeral home’s actions are considered willful and malicious, you may also be eligible to recover punitive damages.
-These damages are rare, but may apply in cases where the funeral home, for example, buried bodies in the wrong graves on purpose to save money or sold body tissue for profits.
-If you experienced this issues, a funeral negligence lawyer can help.
+These damages are rare but may apply in cases where the funeral home, for example, buried bodies in the wrong graves on purpose to save money or sold body tissue for profits.
+If you experienced these issues, a funeral negligence lawyer can help.

 Common Types of Funeral Home Negligence Cases